cms-WebDesign/LinkTree/README.md

 My wife is a Hair and Makeup Artist, and her industry relies heavily on the use of social media for marketing and to display her portfolio of work.
 Because of this she has an Instagram, Facebook, Website, and other links to products she sells.
 My goal was to create a custom made LinkTree under her own custom domain [maria.maneobsessions.me](https://maria.maneobsessions.me/) and give her the ability to update those links, profile pictures, background images, and color schemes without directly editing the HTML file.
 Creating a basic HTML page was easy but I wanted to add more functionality to the page and give her the ability update the page herself without relying on me.
 My end goal is to create an easy-to-use web application that gives other stylist the ability to create a single easy to use webpage.
 I have plans for more customization and other functionality that I want to bring in the future.

 Note: The Installation and Getting Started steps assume the user has already secured a website domain and hosting provider via NameCheap.
 This application was designed to be used with the NameCheap cPanel Python Web Application Plug.
 I included a `docker-compose.yaml` and `dockerfile` if you want to run the application on AWS or another hosting provider via Docker.
 NameCheap does not support Docker so I had to settle with the cPanel Python Application.
-See the `docker` folder for the files and insturctions
+See the `docker` folder for the files and instructions.

 ## Repository Installation
 Login to your cPanel and scroll down to the `Files` section and select `Git Version Control`.
 We will need to `Create` a new repository.